zeppe-lin/zeppe-lin.github.io/handbook/handbook.md

 Optional meta-packages for Window Maker include `wmaker-dockapps` for added functionality and `wmaker-themes` for customization.

-If neither of these options meets your needs, you are welcome to create package sources for other desktop environments (DEs) or window managers that better suit your preferences.

 ### 2.15.
 Reboot

 Exit the chroot, unmount all filesystems, and reboot: